Protecting Children Team

 Work relating to Child Protection Investigations and Youth Justice is now picked up by the Protecting Children Team.
 The team are based at the Joint Child Protection Unit, Elgin, and at Beechbrae Learning Centre, Elgin.

-Youth Justice referrals will be directed through Triage and also direct from the Youth Justice Management Unit.
+Youth Justice referrals will be directed through Triage.
 Youth Justice interventions will involve initial assessment followed by further intervention as required.
 The most common assessment used will be the ASSET Assessment, which commonly takes up to six weeks to complete.
 Other assessments relating to offending behaviour and sexualised behaviour will be undertaken as appropriate.